tomek-jaworski-elb/tomek-jaworski-elb/README.md

 - 📫 More about me you can find on [LinkedIn](https://www.linkedin.com/in/tomek-jaworski-158494226/)
 - Don't hesitate to contact me
 - I am currently undergoing an intensive Java, Spring and Spring-Boot course (planned completion in July 2022)
-- Yes, I'm looking aj job
+- Yes, I'm looking for a job!

 <!---
 tomek-jaworski-elb/tomek-jaworski-elb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.